fish-shell/fish-shell/doc_src/language.rst

 Locale Variables
 ^^^^^^^^^^^^^^^^

-The "locale" of a program is its set of language and regional settings that depend on language and cultural convention.
+The "locale" of a program is its set of language and regional settings.
 In UNIX, these are made up of several categories.
-The categories are:
+The categories used by fish are:

 .. envvar:: LANG

    This is the typical environment variable for specifying a locale.
    A user may set this variable to express the language they speak, their region, and a character encoding.
+   The encoding part is ignored, fish always assumes UTF-8.
 The actual values are specific to their platform, except for special values like ``C`` or ``POSIX``.

-   The value of LANG is used for each category unless the variable for that category was set or LC_ALL is set.
+   The value of ``LANG`` is used for each category unless the variable for that category was set or ``LC_ALL`` is set.
 So typically you only need to set LANG.

-   An example value might be ``en_US.UTF-8`` for the american version of english and the UTF-8 encoding, or ``de_AT.UTF-8`` for the austrian version of german and the UTF-8 encoding.
+   Example values are ``en_US.UTF-8`` for the American English or ``de_AT.UTF-8`` for Austrian German.
    Your operating system might have a ``locale`` command that you can call as ``locale -a`` to see a list of defined locales.

-   A UTF-8 encoding is recommended.

 .. envvar:: LC_ALL

-   Overrides the :envvar:`LANG` environment variable and the values of the other ``LC_*`` variables.
-If this is set, none of the other variables are used for anything.
+   Overrides the :envvar:`LANG` and all other ``LC_*`` variables.

-   Usually the other variables should be used instead.
-Use LC_ALL only when you need to override something.
+   Please use ``LC_ALL`` only as a temporary override.

 .. envvar:: LC_MESSAGES